syseleven/shared-secrets/README.md

 ### Service Setup

+#### Configuration via config.php

-Copy the `config/config.php.default` file to `config/config.php` and set the necessary configuration items.
+Copy the `config/config.php.default` file to `config/config.php` and set the necessary configuration values.
+When a `config/config.php` file exists then it is used as the **only** configuration source for the entire Shared-Secrets instance.

+#### Configuration via .env

+Copy the `.env.default` file to `.env` and set the necessary configuration values.
+When a `config/config.php` file exists then the configuration values in the `.env` file will **not** be used.
+Configuration values in the `.env` file can be overwritten by setting environment variables.

+#### Configuration via environment variables

+Configuration values can also be set by defining corresponding environment variables.
+When a `config/config.php` file exists then the configuration values set via environment variables will **not** be used.
+Configuration values in the `.env` file can be overwritten by setting environment variables.

 ### Read-Only and Share-Only Instances